Sovereign investors rush to gold, broaden their focus to AI adopters

 Within private markets, sovereign wealth funds are looking at secondaries as an increasingly important resilience tool, a way to adjust exposures without abandoning allocations.
 This results in a more “maintainable” portfolio that can be repaired and rebalanced as conditions evolve.

 “Resilience is no longer just a defensive stance.
-It’s becoming an increasingly important component of portfolio design for sovereign investors.” — Rod Ringrow
+It’s becoming an increasingly important component of portfolio design for sovereign investors.” — Josette Rizk

 This survey was conducted as a precursor to the Invesco Global Sovereign Asset Management Study 2026, which will be published in the summer of 2026.